geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 :class: simple
 :icon: false

-This will create a new file (and its parent directories) at `.github/workflows/deploy.yml`.
+...this created a new file (and its parent directories) at `.github/workflows/deploy.yml`.

 **You may need to show hidden files so you can see the `.github` directory in the file